joakimk/testbot/README.markdown

 * When you run your tests in smaller sets you can become unaware of dependency errors in your suite.

 * Testbot currently assumes that you only use it with one project.
 For example, it only keeps one cache of the project folder.
 This is because I haven't had a need for more yet, but if you do, tell me and I'll add some scoping.
 Or you could send me a pull request.

+* As the runners pull down and run code that can be posted by anyone with access to your central server you will have to have trust everyone using it.

 Tips
 ====